NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 (a.k.a. door occluder, or "door-cluder" or "doorcluder").
 The performer starts on one end such that the performer is forced to make a choice on which door they want to open.
 By default, the doors will be restricted so only one can be opened.
+Will increase the Y room dimension to 5 if it is lower than 5.
 Default: False

 Simple Example:
 ```